isomorphic-software/smartclient-docs/classes/RPCResponse.md

 ## Attr: RPCResponse.httpResponseText

 ### Description
 The actual text of the HTTP response.
-Only available when the default [RPCTransport](../reference.md#type-rpctransport) "xmlHttpRequest" transport is in use,
+Only available when the default [RPCTransport](../reference_2.md#type-rpctransport) "xmlHttpRequest" transport is in use,

+**Flags**: R

+---
+## Attr: RPCResponse.data

+### Description
+The data sent by the server.

+When communicating with the SmartClient server, rpcResponse.data is the data passed to the server-side method RPCResponse.setData() by your Java code.
+This data is translated into JavaScript objects by the rules described under [RPCRequest.data](RPCRequest.md#attr-rpcrequestdata).

+When not communicating with the SmartClient server rpcResponse.data contains the raw HTTP response body.
+See [RPCRequest.useSimpleHttp](RPCRequest.md#attr-rpcrequestusesimplehttp), [RPCRequest.serverOutputAsString](RPCRequest.md#attr-rpcrequestserveroutputasstring), [RPCRequest.evalResult](RPCRequest.md#attr-rpcrequestevalresult) for details.

 **Flags**: R